Mankato Subdivision: Connections

 The rail line interchanges with the Canadian Pacific Railway's Merriam Park Subdivision at Chestnut Street in the north, and with CP subsidiary Dakota, Minnesota and Eastern Railroad in Mankato (Tracy Subdivision).
 The Union Pacific Montgomery Subdivision and the defunct Chaska Industrial Lead begin at a point named Merriam between Jordan and Carver.

 Operation

 The line is primarily dispatched via track warrant control, but also has automatic block signaling from the junction at Merriam to Mankato.
 North of Chestnut Street and farther into the Merriam Park Subdivision, trains use centralized traffic control.
 The general speed limit for freight trains on the line is 49 mph, though many segments are restricted to lower speeds.
 The street running in Shakopee, Minnesota on 2nd Avenue East and West has a speed limit is 10mph.
 There is no passenger service on the line, though any passenger excursions or business trains may operate up to 10 mph faster.
+As of 2003 the line between Saint Paul and Valley Park sees 6 freight trains daily, with 3 operating between Valley Park and Saint James.